Muzietto/geiesadts/README.md

 # geiesadts
-Experimenting with algebraic data structures in JavaScript
+Experimenting with algebraic data structures in JavaScript.

+Download, doubleclick on geiesadts.html and start exploring.

 First use case: